jdglesener/sparknlp/readme.md

 # Introduction
-Fyodor Dostoevksy is a very popular russian author from the mid 19th century.
+Fyodor Dostoevksy is a very popular Russian author from the mid 19th century.
+When faced with the prospect of doing a language processing project we thought that it would be interesting to work with Dostoevsky.
+While we did not explore the full depth of his work, this project could easily be expanded in a lot of interesting ways.
+Within this project, we took a look at how the usage of different genders as the subject of sentences or the object of sentences.
 # Methodology
 ### Data
 For our data we used the online book texts from project Gutenberg. \